Using Photo Food Journals for Meal Tracking

 Even more, with a host of settings, the Healthie Food Journal also allows dietitians to customize the food journaling experience for each of their clients.
 Besides, the journaling process can be kept basic (ie. client can simply upload their picture) or more detailed (ie. client can log the meal, include a description, identify their pre/post-meal hunger and mood).

 For Healthie providers, you can conveniently keep track of all of your clients’ food journal entries by logging into the dashboard of your Healthie account (or mobile app).
-When client’s food logs appear in a feed, similar to Facebook newsfeed, for you to scroll through, review and comment on.
+When a client’s food logs appear in a feed, similar to Facebook newsfeed, for you to scroll through, review and comment on.
 Then see all of your clients’ most recent logs in minutes.

 This article provides a deep-dive review of utilizing the Healthie platform to customize the Photo Food Journal setting with clients, including: